Tag archive for: history

 June 18 and 19, 2021

-The Montpellier Society for the History of Medicine (SMHM) and the French Society for the History of Medicine (SFHM) are joining forces for a series of joint events focusing on the 800th anniversary of the Montpellier Faculty of Medicine.
+The Montpellier Society for the History of Medicine (SMHM) and the French Society for the History of Medicine (SFHM) are joining forces to host a joint conference celebrating the 800th anniversary of the Montpellier School of Medicine.

-Discover the program for each event and how to register on the 800th anniversary website.
+Check out the schedule for each event and registration details on the 800th Anniversary website.

-From November 2, the exhibition will be open to visitors by appointment at the Montpellier Méditerranée Métropole Tourist Office: +33 (0)4 67 60 60 60.
+Starting November 2, the exhibition will be open to the public by reservation through the Montpellier Méditerranée Métropole Tourist Office: 04 67 60 60 60

-Through this exhibition, the Faculty and the University are showcasing the anatomical collections of the Faculty of Medicine.
-These collections bear witness to the methods used to teach anatomy from the late 18th century to the mid-20th century, before the advent of "living anatomy" and modern techniques for investigating the human body.
+Through this exhibition, the Faculty and the University are showcasing the Faculty of Medicine’s anatomical collections.
+These collections illustrate the methods used to teach anatomy from the late 18th century to the mid-20th century, prior to the advent of “in vivo anatomy” and modern techniques for studying the human body.

-By selecting unique pieces from these collections, the exhibition allows visitors to compare these objects, which bear witness to historical methods of studying anatomy, with current medical imaging techniques.
+By selecting unique pieces from these collections, the exhibition allows visitors to compare these artifacts—which bear witness to historical methods of anatomical study—with today’s medical imaging technologies.

-Three themes are explored: the diversity of teaching materials, the description of the human body, and finally, pathologies and therapies.
+Three topics are covered: the variety of educational materials, the anatomy of the human body, and finally, diseases and treatments.

-An exhibition not to be missed for lovers of anatomy, history, or heritage!
+An exhibition not to be missed for anyone interested in anatomy, history, or cultural heritage!

-The exhibition will be held in the Tekné Makré rooms , on the ground floor of the Historic Building, from September 1 to October 17, 2020.
+The exhibition will be held in the Tekné Makré galleries , on the ground floor of the Historic Building, from September 1 to October 17, 2020.